portiaAI/portia-agent-examples/refund-agent-mcp/README.md

 - Python 3.11 (or greater): You can download it from [python.org](https://www.python.org/downloads/) or install it using [pyenv](https://github.com/pyenv/pyenv)
 - Poetry: We use poetry to manage dependencies.
 You can install it from [here](https://python-poetry.org/docs/#installation).
-- NPM: The Stripe MCP server requires `npx` to run.
+- NPM: The Stripe MCP server requires `npx`. `npx` is part of `npm`, instructions to install `npm` can be found [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 If you run into errors on start-up, check that you can run `npx` commands in your command line.
 - A Portia AI API key: You can get one from [app.portialabs.ai](https://app.portialabs.ai) > API Keys.
 - An OpenAI API key: You can get one from [platform.openai.com/api-keys](https://platform.openai.com/api-keys)
 - A Stripe API key: We used a test-mode key which can be setup at [dashboard.stripe.com/test/apikeys](https://dashboard.stripe.com/test/apikeys)